timothyhull/breadpool-champs-app/docs/index.md

         - Awareness of earned passes within my zone, to support the JR's on my crew with accurate points reporting.
         - Frequently communicating with my OPR peers to ensure our collective positioning and ability to observe game actions is optimal.
         - Non-verbal communication with players (pointing) reporting to and returning from the penalty box to help ensure they enter and exit the track safely.
+        - Lateral movement that allows me to predominantly face my entire body toward the pack, giving me the best possible view of the pack and allowing me to rapidly accelerate and decelerate in any direction, at any time.

         <figure markdown>
         ![Outside Pack Referee, WFTDA NA West Playoffs, June, 2024 - Credit: ShutHerUp Photography (ShutHerUpPhotography on Facebook)](images/breadpool_opr_na_west_playoffs_6_24.png){ width="250" style="filter: drop-shadow(0 0 0.2rem black)" }